ovangle/google_cloud_datastore/README.md

 #### Kind ####

-A `kind` is a static definition of a datastore persistable object.
+A `Kind` is a static definition of a datastore persistable object.

-A `kind` must directly extend `Entity` and be annotated with the `@kind` annotation.
+A `Kind` must directly extend `Entity` and be annotated with the `@Kind` annotation.
 The datastore name of the kind can either be provided via the annotation or will be inferred from the name of the class.

-A `kind` must also provide a generative constructor which forwards to `Entity(Datastore datastore, Key key, [Map<String,dynamic> propertyInits])`
+A `Kind` must also provide a generative constructor which forwards to `Entity(Datastore datastore, Key key, [Map<String,dynamic> propertyInits])`

-eg. The following class declaration a `kind` with no properties which can be persisted as a `EmptyKind` object in the datastore.
+eg. The following class declaration a `Kind` with no properties which can be persisted as a `EmptyKind` object in the datastore.

-    @kind()
+    @Kind()
     class EmptyKind extends Entity {

     	@constructKind
     	EmptyKind._(Datastore datastore, Key key):
     	    super(datastore, key);
     }

+The `Entity` constructor also accepts an (optional) map of property names to values, which can be used to provide initial values for entities during object construction.

 #### Entity ####